Neonatal Craniofacial Program

 The Neonatal Craniofacial Program at The Children’s Hospital of Philadelphia offers highly specialized care and treatment to neonates with rare and complex craniofacial disorders and syndromes.

-Our program, housed within CHOP’s Newborn/Infant Intensive Care Unit (N/IICU), is run by CHOP’s Division of Plastic and Reconstructive Surgery and the Division of Neonatology.
+Our program, housed within CHOP’s Newborn/Infant Intensive Care Unit (N/IICU), is run by CHOP’s Division of Plastic, Reconstructive and Oral Surgery and the Division of Neonatology.

 Why choose us?